Richard Brothers: Life

 He was educated in Woolwich, England.
 He entered the Royal Navy and served under Keppel and Rodney.
 In 1783, he became lieutenant, and was honourably discharged on 28 July 1783, receiving a pension which amounted to half-pay (54 pounds per year).
 He then travelled on the continent of Europe and later married Elizabeth Hassall in 1786.
 His marriage was reported as being "unhappy" and so he returned to service in the Royal Navy.

-Because he came to believe that military service was not compatible with his new calling to serve Christianity, in 1789 he once again left the Navy.
+Because he came to believe that military service was not compatible with deeply held beliefs rooted in Christianity, in 1789 he once again left the Navy.
 Built upon the principle of individual revelation, Brothers believed that he could not serve the King as head of the Church of England.

 In 1791, he began to question the oath he had been required to take for receipt of his military half-pay, and he found himself with little income as a result of his subsequent actions.
 Brothers then divided his time between the open air and the workhouse, where he developed the idea that he had a special divine commission.
 Brothers claimed to hear the voice of an attending angel which proclaimed to him the fall of Babylon the Great, which was in fact London.
 Apparently upon Brothers's plea for mercy, God decided to spare London for a time and the destruction was halted.
 Around this time, Brothers was also expectant of a heavenly lady who would descend from the clouds showering him with money, love and happiness.
 In February 1792 Brothers declared himself a healer and claimed he could restore sight to the blind.
 He drew large crowds, but not due to his healing ability as much as his small gifts of money to those he prayed for.